This guide will help you identify gray mold. It will also explore ways to get rid of it using home remedies and natural solutions.

 This household product is often used in gardening endeavors as an antifungal agent.

-Shake well and use it to treat fungal diseases like powdery mildew and gray mold.
+Shake well and use it to treat fungal diseases, such as powdery mildew and gray mold.

 6. Garlic Spray